Ndaruga/Multiple-Machine-Learning-Projects/London-Fire-Brigade/README.md

 Any incident that is reported to this department is recorded and data updated on a public domain once in a fortnight.

 ### The data.
-The <a href = "https://data.london.gov.uk/dataset/london-fire-brigade-incident-records" target = "_blank_">LFB dataset</a> is available for public use.
+The <a href = "https://data.london.gov.uk/dataset/london-fire-brigade-incident-records" target = "_blank">LFB dataset</a> is available for public use.

 At the time of writing this file, the data contained in a CSV file has a shape of